 Energy Innovation works with national and regional decision makers to develop policies that will manage the grid’s transition to a cleaner, lower-carbon resource mix.
 Our largest project in this realm is America’s Power Plan.

-The Green and Smart Urban Development Guidelines identify the most critical elements of urban form, transportation, and energy and resource management, and outline how advanced technologies can be used to optimize urban systems.
-By following these guidelines and learning from success stories around the world, the cities of the future can be vibrant, sustainable places where residents thrive.
+Emerald Cities builds upon the Green and Smart Urban Development Guidelines, which identify the most critical elements of urban form, transportation, and energy and resource management, and outline how advanced technologies can be used to optimize urban systems.